 This is a high-end performance processor and is a direct competitor of the Intel Core i5 7600K Kaby Lake processor.
 Core i5 7600K does lack in specifications to Ryzen 5 1600X and you will certainly see better performance from 1600X in multithreaded applications and high-end games.
 Both processors are priced almost equally with Ryzen 1600X at around $249 and Core i5 7600K at $242.
 The processor does not come with any cooler and you have to buy a good CPU cooler for it.
 I recommend Water / Liquid Cooler for it.

 |Cores||6 Cores, 12 Threads|

 Ryzen 5 1600 is the little brother of Ryzen 5 1600X.
-The processor has got almost same specifications as Ryzen 5 1600X but has lower frequencies and lower power consumption.
+The processor has got almost the same specifications as Ryzen 5 1600X but has lower frequencies and lower power consumption.
 Ryzen 5 1600 has clock speed of 3.2 GHz (3.6 GHz Turbo Frequency) and comes with 16MB L3 cache.
 This is also a hexacore processor that has got 6 physical cores and 12 threads which makes it a definite choice for multithreaded applications.
-It comes with XFR up to 100 MHz and has power consumption of only 65 Watt.
+It comes with XFR up to 100 MHz and has a power consumption of only 65 Watt.